verrazzano/docs/content/en/docs/reference/API/OAM/Workloads.md

 draft: false
 ---

-### VerrazzanoCoherenceWorkload
+### `VerrazzanoCoherenceWorkload`
-The VerrazzanoCoherenceWorkload custom resource contains the configuration information for a [Coherence](https://oracle.github.io/coherence-operator/docs/3.1.3/#/about/04_coherence_spec) workload within Verrazzano.
-Here is a sample component that specifies a VerrazzanoCoherenceWorkload.
-To deploy an example application that demonstrates this workload type, see [Sock Shop](https://github.com/verrazzano/verrazzano/blob/master/examples/sock-shop/README.md).
+The `VerrazzanoCoherenceWorkload` custom resource contains the configuration information for a [Coherence](https://oracle.github.io/coherence-operator/docs/3.1.3/#/about/04_coherence_spec) workload within Verrazzano.
+Here is a sample component that specifies a `VerrazzanoCoherenceWorkload`.
+To deploy an example application that demonstrates this workload type, see [Sock Shop]({{< relref "docs/samples/sock-shop.md" >}}).
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: Component